panyam/pcachapter/CHAPTER.md

 - **AWS**: AWS CDK, CloudFormation templates, SAM for serverless applications
 - **Azure**: ARM templates, Bicep for infrastructure, Azure CLI with scripting

-Maya's production insight: *"The most important lesson was that serverless doesn't eliminate operational concerns - it changes them.
+Sita's production insight: *"The most important lesson was that serverless doesn't eliminate operational concerns - it changes them.
 Instead of worrying about server capacity, I worried about cost spikes.
 Instead of patching operating systems, I worried about function timeouts.
 The key was building monitoring and processes around the new failure modes rather than the old ones, and leveraging cloud-native services to handle the complexity."*

 ## Serverless Architecture Patterns for PCA

-As Maya's SensorScope system evolved beyond single-function deployments, she discovered that PCA workloads have unique architectural requirements that differ significantly from typical web applications or simple data processing tasks.
+As Sita's SensorScope system evolved beyond single-function deployments, she discovered that PCA workloads have unique architectural requirements that differ significantly from typical web applications or simple data processing tasks.
 The mathematical nature of Principal Component Analysis, combined with the unpredictable data volumes and processing times, demanded specialized patterns for state management, data flow, and error recovery [5,6,23].
 These patterns translate consistently across all major serverless platforms - we'll show GCP implementations with equivalent AWS and Azure services.

 ### Event-Driven PCA Processing